• Resources

 The GRN number can also be useful when making complaints with suppliers.
 If a business orders something and the items differ from what is specified in the order, they can look at the GRN number to see what was asked for and received.

-Read More: Account Payable
+Read More: Make Payments.

 The Role of GRN in Enhancing Supplier Relationships

-The Goods Received Note (GRN) is important in building relationships between businesses and suppliers.
+The Goods Receipt Note (GRN) is important in building relationships between businesses and suppliers.
 By issuing a GRN, the business can provide the supplier with clear, documented confirmation that the goods have been received as per the supplier’s delivery note in the correct quality and quantity.
 This enables the supplier to ensure the delivery is being recorded and acknowledged.
 The GRN number also enables a business to track the delivery and resolve disputes promptly.
-This leads to clear communication and reduced misunderstandings.

 Furthermore, when businesses rely on GRNs regularly for delivery, the process is simplified, speeding up the three-way matching between GRN, purchase order and supplier’s invoice, and thus prompt payment.
 Suppliers are likelier to develop strong relationships with businesses that pay them fast.
 With accurate and transparent documentation, the GRN’s benefit to an organisation runs deeper than internal processing; a quality GRN will develop better, more reliable relationships with its suppliers.